The Virtual Currency Regulation Review: Japan

 3 This value was originally set at ¥2 million, but has since been lowered to ¥100,000, as a result of amendments to the Order for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds.

 4 The registration will be carried out through the FSA and the relevant local finance bureau, which act as the Prime Minister's delegate.

 5 A trust company may be entrusted with cryptoassets pursuant to the Trust Business Act without being registered as a CAESP.
 Trust banks, on the other hand, are not permitted to engage in entrustment of cryptoassets.

-6 The revised guidelines provide that in determining whether measures equivalent to a totally offline wallet have been taken, each case will be judged based on its specific circumstances.
+6 The FSA Administration Guidelines provide that in determining whether measures equivalent to a totally offline wallet have been taken, each case will be judged based on its specific circumstances.

 7 Such as the Act on Specified Commercial Transactions, the Consumer Contract Act and the Act against Unjustifiable Premiums and Misleading Representations.